 Have you thought about joining the Staff Forum but would like to know what it involves?
 Individuals bring their own skills and expertise to the forum and you can find many ways to contribute and follow particular interests.

-Who can become a member?
+Who can become a Staff Forum representative?

-How do I apply to join?
+How do I apply to become a Staff Forum representative?

 What does it involve and how much time does it take up?

-You will need time to attend the termly meetings and read the associated papers and minutes.
+You will need time to attend / Skype into the termly meetings and read the associated papers and minutes.
 If you are required to support a member of staff who has problems at work this may involve meeting with them and attending a formal meeting(s).

 Will I get help and training?

 Yes.
 It is recognised that the Staff Forum representatives should be supported with training and sessions are organised to help the Staff Forum representatives with doing their roles.

 Training requirements are always under review and suggestions are often made for new topics.